 LCA teachers are qualified to teach the designated class by vocational experience or education.
-All teachers that teach classes at LCA are screened and interviewed by school administration.
-The teachers are required to fill out applications, supply references and personal histories, sign Statements of Faith, and comply with LCA Classroom Teaching Requirements.
-Additionally, each teacher is required to complete a one-time LCA initiated background check before class begins.
+All teachers who teach classes at LCA are screened and interviewed by the school administration.
+The teachers are required to fill out applications, supply personal histories and references if requested, sign Statements of Faith, and comply with and enforce the LCA policy manual.
+Additionally, each teacher is required to complete a one-time LCA-initiated background check before class begins.